Possible Undergraduate Projects with Prof. Miguel Garzón

 1. Machine Learning Basics

-SEG3904 - What do you need to do prior the start of the semester?
+SEG3904 - What do you need to do prior to the start of the semester?

-1. You need to send me an email describing how your knowledge, technical skills and interests (or passion) aligns with my projects listed above.
+1. You need to send me an email describing how your knowledge, technical skills, and interests (or passion) align with my projects listed above.

 2. If I accept to supervise you, you will need to fill out this form.

-4. You submit the proposal via email to the Associate Director, Software Engineering for feedback and approval.
+4. You must submit the proposal via email to the Associate Director of Software Engineering for feedback and approval.

-5. You register for SEG3904 at the undergraduate office on first floor SITE (showing them the approval from the Associate Director - Stéphane Somé (in 2019-2020)
+5. You will then register for SEG3904 at the undergraduate office on the first floor of SITE (show them the approval from the Associate Director - Stéphané Somé for 2019-2020).

-CSI4900 and SEG4910 - What do you need to do prior the start of the semester?
+CSI4900 and SEG4910 - What do you need to do prior to the start of the semester?

-You need to send me an email with the following info:
+You need to send me an email with the following information:

-1. Your name and names of other potential students willing to work with you.
-CSI4900 projects can be done invidually as well.
+1. Your name and the names of other potential students willing to work with you.
+CSI4900 projects can be done individually as well.

-2. Describe how your knowledge, technical skills and interests (or passion) aligns with the projects listed above.
+2. Describe how your knowledge, technical skills, and interests (or passion) align with the projects listed above.

 Logistics

-1. Students registered in SEG3904 are expected to work on the project for a semester (12-week period), 10-12 hours per week.
+1. Students registered in SEG3904 are expected to work on the project for one semester (12-week period), 10-12 hours per week.

 2. Rules for SEG4910 are described in detail here.